Fadi-Albahrani/test-portal/README.md

 - You will see you results when you finish the test

+* The project now is containerized using docker and deployed in AWS EC2 instance.
+* try run npm install command before running the app as the node modules files may not be available when cloning the repo

 The test will start automatically after you select a category